sergeche/emmet-sublime/README.md

 ## Extensions support ##

 You can easily [extend](http://docs.emmet.io/customization/) Emmet with new actions and filters or customize existing ones.
 In `Emmet.sublime-settings`, define `extensions_path` setting and Emmet will load all `.js` and `.json` files in specified folder at startup.

+The default value of `extensions_path` is `~/emmet`, which points to _emmet_ folder inside your OS user’s home folder.

+Also, you can create sections named as extension files (e.g. `snippets`, `preferences` and `syntaxProfiles`) inside user’s `Emmet.sublime-settings` file and write your customizations there.
+See [original settings file](https://github.com/sergeche/emmet-sublime/blob/master/Emmet.sublime-settings#L61) for examples.

 ## Overriding keyboard shortcuts ##